cyberconcepts/loops/README.txt

 view; these views we have to provide as multi-adapters:

   >>> from loops.browser.node import ConfigureView
-  >>> from loops.browser.resource import DocumentView, MediaAssetView
+  >>> from loops.browser.resource import DocumentView, ResourceView
   >>> ztapi.provideAdapter(IDocument, Interface, DocumentView,
   ...                      with=(IBrowserRequest,))
-  >>> ztapi.provideAdapter(IMediaAsset, Interface, MediaAssetView,
+  >>> ztapi.provideAdapter(IResource, Interface, ResourceView,
   ...                      with=(IBrowserRequest,))

   >>> form = {'action': 'create', 'create.title': 'New Resource',